acumos/system-integration/docs/user-guide.rst

 	:7004 on which the Admin API listens for HTTPS traffic.

-*Note: Acumos Kong API docker-compose.yml and shell script can be run before or after the main docker-compose.
+*Note*: Acumos Kong API docker-compose.yml and shell script can be run before or after the main docker-compose.
 Ensure before access the service URL via acumos Kong API all the services which we are going to access should be up and running.

 Prerequisites
 -------------